quantumNexus0/-Build-7-Real-Time-Salesforce-LWC-Projects/README.md

 **Problem:** "Access Denied" or CORS errors

 **Solution:** Make sure both Remote Site Settings AND CSP Trusted Sites are properly configured with the correct URL.

+### Weather App API Issues

+**Problem:** Weather app not fetching data or showing errors

+**Solutions:**
+1. Verify your OpenWeatherMap API key is correct and activated (new keys may take a few hours to activate)
+2. Check Remote Site Settings includes `https://api.openweathermap.org/`
+3. Verify CSP Trusted Sites configuration
+4. Check Apex debug logs for detailed error messages
+5. Ensure the city name is spelled correctly
+6. Check API rate limits (free tier: 60 calls/minute, 1,000,000 calls/month)

+**Problem:** "Unauthorized" or 401 errors

+**Solution:** Double-check that your API key is correctly added to the WeatherAppController class and that it's activated in your OpenWeatherMap account.

+**Problem:** Apex callout errors

+**Solution:** Ensure Remote Site Settings are properly configured before making HTTP callouts from Apex.

 ## 🤝 Contributing